-The School Counseling Internship is a 300-hour, 6-credit experience during which candidates take on greater responsibility for providing services to students and collaborating with other school personnel to create a positive environment for student development and success.
+The School Counseling internship is a 300-hour, 6-credit experience during which candidates take on greater responsibility for providing services to students and collaborating with other school personnel to create a positive environment for student development and success.
 Candidates typically engage in individual, small group, and large group counseling and development sessions on a broad range of topics (e.g., self-esteem, college choice, time and stress management) and participate fully in school counselor functions within the school and/or district including academic, personal-social, and career counseling; scheduling; transition services; test administration and analysis; and interventions prior to child study referrals.
-During Internship, candidates are mentored by school-based certified counselors and by GCU faculty members.
-The Counseling Interns are also supported by peers during the periodic seminars linked with Internship.
+During the internship, candidates are mentored by school-based certified counselors and by GCU faculty members.
+The counseling interns are also supported by peers during the periodic seminars linked with the internship.